 Popular Skills for Claims Processor

-Claims Processors generally report applying a varied skill set to their work.
-Most notably, skills in Insurance, Medical Coding, Customer Service, and Claim Handling are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Data Entry, Data Processing, and Billing.
-Most people who know Claim Handling also know Billing and Medical Coding.
+Survey results suggest that Claims Processors use a fairly large toolkit of professional skills.
+Most notably, skills in Insurance, Customer Service, Medical Coding, and Claim Handling are correlated to pay that is above average.
+At the other end of the pay range are skills like Data Entry, Data Processing, and Billing.
+Most people experienced in Claim Handling also know Billing and Medical Coding.